A minimum of 64 UCAS points

 Additionally, students can expect an interactive and personal learning experience that draws upon the expertise of our team of dedicated staff, with whom students can engage in study through the use of our first class facilities on campus, but also via field course study opportunities (UK and overseas).

 Students are expected to study and complete 120 credits per year, which comprises six modules of study per academic level/year.
 All modules in year 1 are mandatory study, to ensure students come away with the fundamental skills and knowledge required to progress onto further study.
 Conversely, students will have the opportunity to select for certain optional modules in year 2, to allow for more specific disciplines/subject pathways to be developed.

 In Year 1 (Level 4), you will develop essential knowledge and skills in animal husbandry & handling, animal biology, principles of disease, and the role of zoos in species conservation.
 A heavy emphasis at Level 4 study will also be placed on the development of academic skills via regular tutoring with an assigned course manager.

 Year 2 (Level 5) sees a shift in emphasis towards more industry-specific skills and research-informed knowledge, including themes in zoo nutrition, record keeping, zoo animal behaviour and training.
-A two-four week (equivalent) work placement or field course is also included as part of the programme, either within the UK or overseas.
+A two to five week (equivalent) work placement* or field course is also included as part of the programme, either within the UK or overseas.